suhasHere/moq-drafts/draft-nandakumar-moq-loc.md

 ## Audio Metadata

-*Audio Level* captures the magnitude of the audio level of the corresponding audio frame and valus in encoded in 7 bits as defined in the Section 3 of RFC6464
+*Audio Level* captures the magnitude of the audio level of the corresponding audio frame and valus in encoded in 7 bits as defined in the {{Section 3 of RFC6464}}

 # Metadata Registration